anugraheeth/Simply-To-Do-V2/README.md

-Here's a README for "Simply To Do V2" in React:

----

 # Simply To Do V2

 Simply To Do V2 is a minimalist and user-friendly to-do web application built with React, converted from the original HTML, CSS, and JavaScript project "Simply To Do."
 This version leverages React’s component-based architecture to improve code organization, maintainability, and performance.
 Try the live demo linked below!